Table of Contents

 - Adaptive write path for maximum throughput (Especially relevant for customers that require high throughput on a single or low number of VMDK’s)

 - Improved snapshot mechanisms reduce the impact on the guest workload (Snapshot deletion is up to 100x faster combined with much reduced primary latency when running workloads from snapshots.
-As business demand lower RPO’s any improvement in snapshot mechanisms reduce the overhead to the guest workload.
+As business demands lower RPO’s any improvement in snapshot mechanisms reduce the overhead to the guest workload.

 - Improved compression algorithms for better data reduction